chrispfchung/mediaproject/README.md

-# Pitching Microsoft What Content to Create in their New Studio (Hypothetical)
+# Pitching Microsoft What Content to Create in their New Studio (Hypothetical Case)

 ## Data